flojoy-ai/docs/docs/instruments-wiki/Switch/Keysight-B2200A/Keysight-B2200A.md

 switch.close()
 ```

 This script creates an instance of the `KeysightB2200` instrument, specifying the instrument name and address.
-It then connects to the instrument using the `connect_message()` method.
-You can perform various operations on the switch, such as connecting and disconnecting input/output pairs using the `connect()` and `disconnect()` methods.
-Finally, the script closes the connection to the instrument using the `close()` method.
+Then, it connects to the instrument using the `connect_message()` method.
+After that, you can perform operations on the switch, such as connecting and disconnecting input/output pairs using the `connect()` and `disconnect()` methods.
+Finally, the connection to the instrument is closed using the `close()` method.

 Note: Make sure to replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual address of your Keysight B2200A Switch.